Blog

 • In the Construction Phase the Construction Manager, with their Sub-Contractors, begins erection and, if a renovation, demolition of the facility.
 The Construction Phase continues until construction is complete.

-• The Commissioning Phase begins within the Construction Phase and continues on after construction is complete.
-In the Commissioning Phase both the Construction Checklists and the Functional/Performance Test Scripts are generated and executed.
+• The Commissioning Phase begins within the Construction Phase and continues after construction is complete.
+In the Commissioning Phase both the Pre-functional Checklists and the Functional/Performance Test Scripts are generated and executed.
 Before those documents can be created the equipment submittals must be reviewed.
 Also in the Commissioning Phase the training matrix is developed and distributed to track owner training, a warranty review is performed to address any potential warranty issues prior to their expiration, and the systems manual is created for the owners use after turnover for insight into the construction, commissioning, maintenance, and operational information about the equipment and systems.
+Commissioning documentation executed in the Commissioning Phase is designed to verify adherence to their corresponding design documentation.

 Commissioning V-Model